lifanfeng-ok/Angular_Student_Information_System/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+The system is used to display the grades and other information of students in a certain college.
+Since the server is no longer open, and the server data was not saved locally in time, the specific information cannot be displayed now.

+The main function:
+* `Information table section`: View basic student information such as majors and classes.
+View student grades and GPAs by subject, view overall grades for a course, and grades across majors.
+View the overall grades of a class such as average GPA, student with the highest GPA, students with the most failed subjects, etc.
+* `Dashboard section`: Visualize important data with charts.
+It is convenient for teachers to make scientific and rational decision-making.
+Such as the distribution of students by province, Top 10 GPA courses, and the average GPA of each major.

 ![GRDUP(~SCK}@DF 32 %A@DS](https://user-images.githubusercontent.com/74596877/161683196-01846068-b5e7-412b-bd20-49a8a09a0c30.png)

 routing: